Guttural R

-The guttural realization of a lone rhotic consonant is typical in most of what is now France, French-speaking Belgium, most of Germany, large parts of the Netherlands, Denmark, the southern parts of Sweden and southwestern parts of Norway; it is also frequent in Flanders, and among all French- and some German speakers in Switzerland and also in eastern Austria, including Vienna; as well as in Yiddish and hence Ashkenazi Hebrew.
-German speakers who use the frontal-R now mainly live in the Alps or close by.
+The guttural realization of a lone rhotic consonant is typical in most of what is now France, French-speaking Belgium, most of Germany, large parts of the Netherlands, Denmark, the southern parts of Sweden and southwestern parts of Norway.
+It is also frequent in Flanders, eastern Austria, Yiddish (and hence Ashkenazi Hebrew), Luxembourgish, and among all French and some German speakers in Switzerland.

 Outside of central Europe, it also occurs as the normal pronunciation of one of two rhotic phonemes (usually replacing an older alveolar trill) in standard European Portuguese and in other parts of Portugal, particularly the Azores, various parts of Brazil, among minorities of other Portuguese-speaking regions, and in parts of Puerto Rico, Cuba and the Dominican Republic.

 Romance languages

 French

-The r letter in French was historically pronounced as a trill, as was the case in Latin and as is still the case in Italian and Spanish.
-In Northern France, including Paris, the alveolar trill was gradually replaced with the uvular trill during the end of the 18th century.
+The letter R in French was historically pronounced as a trill, as was the case in Latin and as is still the case in Italian and Spanish.
+In Northern France, including Paris, the alveolar trill was gradually replaced with the uvular trill from the end of the 17th century.
 Molière's Le Bourgeois gentilhomme, published in 1670, has a professor describe the sound of /r/ as an alveolar trill (Act II, Scene IV).
 It has since evolved, in Paris, to a voiced uvular fricative or approximant [ʁ].